strimzi/proposals/074-additional-volumes-support.md

 # Support of additional volumes in pod

 We propose to enhance the Strimzi Kafka Operator by adding support for specifying additional volumes in the CRD.
-This will involve modifying the Kafka and KafkaConnect CRDs to include an `additionalVolumes` field, which will allow users to define extra volumes and volume mounts.
+This will involve modifying the Kafka CRDs to include an `additionalVolumes` field, which will allow users to define extra volumes and volume mounts.

 The specific usecase of ours, is that we want to set custom log4j logging for audit logs, to ensure that audit logs are *not* present in stdout, but can be picked up by a sidecar which uses OpenTelemtry or logstash to forward to the audit logs to a secure location.